casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

-# Casper Signer in dApp Development
+# Using the Casper Signer in dApp Development

 The [Casper Signer](https://github.com/casper-ecosystem/signer) is a browser plugin for interfacing with Casper accounts.
 You can interact with the Casper Signer using the `Signer` class in the [Casper JavaScript SDK](https://github.com/casper-ecosystem/casper-js-sdk/).